somepin/qal-handwire/readme.md

 ## Issues

 - No VIA support for STM32 without breadboarding an external EEPROM chip
-- The case blocks the 5V pin, which could be used for adding a RGB strip for underglow
 - Use caution while changing keycaps, as some switches might come out even if hot glued to the plate